Using Stacks

 # knot stack create-def lamp.json

-# 2. List available definitions
+# 2. List available templates

 knot stack list-defs